jquery/jquery-license/README.md

-# jQuery Foundation License Verification
+# JS Foundation License Verification

-This module audits jQuery Foundation repositories to ensure that all commits have appropriate licensing either via the [CLA](http://contribute.jquery.org/CLA/) or the CAA.
+This module audits JS Foundation repositories to ensure that all commits have appropriate licensing either via the [CLA](https://js.foundation/CLA/) or the CAA.
 This can be run either as a full audit against a given branch of a repository or to verify all commits within a pull request.
 The latter can be done automatically with a webhook.

 To manually check a PR, set up a `config.json` with your `githubToken` (next section), then run the audir-pr script (see PR Auditing below).